ststimac/stephaniestimac-blog/posts/2023/09/just-build-it.md

 It did the job and showcased the design work from the previous 4 years.
 I eventually updated it with a few demos and tools I had worked on at Microsoft.

 And over the last 3-4 years, I've probably attempted a re-design no less than 10 times.
 I would start to design in Illustrator, I would then start building and then abandon it.
 My biggest hinderance was wanting my website to be tied to my personal identity.
-I would grow frustrated with it not fully embodying me and then decide I didn't need to re-design it and then cycle would start again.
+I would grow frustrated with it not fully embodying me and then decide I didn't need to re-design it and the cycle would start again.

 Well, I wanted to break the cycle so I did.
 Instead of making the site some personal horcrux indicative of my most personal self, I wrote down what I wanted to achieve with it, what it needed to do and highlight and then I spun up Astro and started building it on a Monday and launched it by Wednesday.